CatShape/ioBroker.ecoflow_catshape/README.md

 ### 3. Start/run the instance
 For each of the devices in the configuration the following ioBroker objects are automatically created:
-<br/>object of type device with 4 states: "name", "productName", "online", "quota"
+<br/>Object of type device with 4 states: "name", "productName", "online", "quota"

 ### 4. Create ioBroker states
 Only the 4 basic states "name", "productName", "online" and "quota" are automatically created by the adapter.
 <br/>It is up to you to create more states within the devices.
-<br/>In the state "quota" you see the data provided by the EcoFlow API for your device.
+<br/>In the state "quota" you see the complete data-set provided by the EcoFlow API for your device.
 It comes as a JSON string.
 <br/>You want to use some (or all) of theese property-value pairs as states.
 <br/>Please check out the files in <b>https://github.com/CatShape/ioBroker.ecoflow_catshape/tree/main/doc</b>
 to understand how to set up your states.
 There you find many examples for different EcoFlow products.